 Agency Custody

-If, as a result of dependency, neglect, or abuse, a child has been placed in the custody of the Cabinet, the Principal, Assistant Principal, or Guidance Counselor of the school in which the child is enrolledshall be notified of the names of persons authorized to contact the child at school, in accordance with school visitation or communication policy, or remove the child from school grounds.
+If, as a result of dependency, neglect, or abuse, a child has been placed in the custody of the Cabinet, the Principal, or any Assistant Principal of the school in which the child is enrolled, and the District’s Director of Pupil Personnel shall be notified of the names of persons authorized to contact the child at school, in accordance with school visitation or communication policy, or remove the child from school grounds.

 The notification shall be provided to the school by the Cabinet:

-Verbally and documented in writing by the Principal, Assistant Principal, or Guidance Counselor on the day that a court order is entered and again on any day that a change is made with regard to persons authorized to contact or remove the child from school The verbal notification shall occur on the next school day immediately following the day a court order is entered or a change is made if the court order or change occurs after the end of the current school day; and
+By written notice via email or fax on the day that a court order is entered and again on any day that a change is made with regard to persons authorized to contact or remove the child from school.
+Verbal notification shall occur on the next school day immediately following the day a court order is entered or a change is made if the court order or change occurs after the end of the current school day; and

-By written document within ten (10) calendar days following a change of custody or change in contact or removal authority.
+By email, fax, or hand delivery of a copy of the court order within ten (10) calendar days following the Cabinet’s receipt of the court order of a change of custody or change in contact or removal authority.

-The Principal, Assistant Principal, or Guidance Counselor shall document in writing when they have received the notification.

 Required Training

 All current school administrators, certified personnel, office staff, instructional assistants, coaches, and extracurricular sponsors shall complete NKCES selected training on child abuse and neglect prevention, recognition, and reporting by January 31, 2017, and every two (2) years thereafter.
 School administrators, certified personnel, office staff, instructional assistants, coaches, and extracurricular sponsors hired after January 31, 2017, shall complete the training within ninety (90) days of being hired, and every two (2) years thereafter.